- Military Life Cycle

 No matter where you serve or live, free and confidential help is available.

 Call the Military Crisis Line at 800-273-8255 and press 1, or text 838255.

 Information and support for service members and their families.
 About the Call Center.

-Safety Alert: Computer use can be monitored and it is impossible to completely clear your browser history.
-If you are afraid your internet usage might be monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 en Español.
+Safety Alert: Computer use can be monitored, and it is impossible to completely clear your internet browser history.
+If you are afraid your computer use is being monitored, call the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 en Español.

 Keep in Mind:

-- If you are using a shared computer at home, or believe someone is monitoring your internet usage, consider viewing this information from a public setting, such as a library.
+- If you are using a shared computer at home, or believe someone is monitoring your internet use, consider viewing this information from a public setting such as a public library or internet cafe.